 - Unlimited calls in Europe

 My recommendation is the last option from Orange.
 That is the sim card I use for traveling as well.
 It has free roaming in more than 50 contries and topping up online is easy, fast and reliable.
 Click on the link to check out all the details, order it directly and get it shipped to your home address.

 Don't get stuck in the worlds most expensive country.
 Get travel insurance and you don't have to deal with delays, cancellations or unexpected medical costs.
 Get your free quotation below...

 I hope all the above tips for buying a prepaid Switzerland sim card were helpful.
-May you still have questions please send me a message on my Instagram account @traveltomtom.
-I am happy to help answering your travel questions.
-Be aware that this could create some wanderlust with pictures from over 100 countries and 7 years of traveling the world.
+May you still have questions please leave me a comment below.
+I am also more than happy to help you out with questions and travel tips for Swiss.

 Enjoy your trip to Switzerland!

 Some links in this article about the best Swiss sim card are affiliate links.
 If you buy any of the products after using the outgoing links I’ll earn a small commission.
 Don’t worry this is at no extra cost to you, but I have the duty to inform you.
 Thank you for your understanding!